 Articles Published & Forthcoming in Refereed Journals

-The firm as an architect of polycentric governance: Building open institutional infrastructure in emerging markets.
+Gatignon, A. & Capron, L. (2023) The firm as an architect of polycentric governance: Building open institutional infrastructure in emerging markets.
 Strategic Management Journal.
-(2020), 1– 38. (with Laurence Capron)
+44:48-85.

 We apply pattern‐matching techniques to contrast qualitative case study data with perspectives from strategic management and institutional economics about how a firm can address voids in market‐based institutions.
 We identify a novel approach whereby the firm builds an open institutional infrastructure (OII) by investing in a pool of resources widely accessible beyond its exchange partners.
 To collectively govern OII, the firm must

-The Relative Value of Firm and Non-Profit Experience: Tackling Large-Scale Social Issues across Institutional Contexts, Strategic Management Journal, (2019) 40: 631– 657. (with Luis Ballesteros)
+Ballesteros, L. & Gatignon, A. (2019) The Relative Value of Firm and Non-Profit Experience: Tackling Large-Scale Social Issues across Institutional Contexts, Strategic Management Journal, 40: 631– 657.

 Nonprofit organizations (NPOs) are often identified as a natural vehicle for the engagement of firms in large‐scale social issues.
 We evaluate this argument by examining the conditions under which NPO experience is more valuable than firm experience in overcoming the key challenges associated with corporate disaster giving.
 Findings from a quasi‐experiment across the 4,396 natural disasters worldwide between 2003 and 2015 demonstrate that firms could donate more by implementing the